 My choices make me who I am: the person I am today is simply a representation of the choices I have made up until now.
-Given this, if I have trouble with who I am right now, or can’t accept an aspect of my life, I must reevaluate my decisions.
-More importantly, I have to reflect on the choices that I’ve made so far and how to course-correct.
+If I don’t like my current life, I have to reflect on the choices that I’ve made so far and how to course-correct.